MATTEO GEMOLO - TRAVERSO

 PHYLLIS BARTHOLOMEUS - CELLO

-Coming from a family of musicians, Phyllis began playing the cello at an early age with Michel Boulanger, then continued her training with Steven Caeyers and Sarah Dupriez until 2008, when she won the Axion Classics competition of the Banque Dexia and entered the Royal Conservatory of Brussels.
+Coming from a family of musicians, Phyllis began playing the cello at an early age with Michel Boulanger, then continued her training with Steven Caeyers and Sarah Dupriez until 2008, when she won the Axion Classics competition of the Banque Dexia and entered the Royal Conservatoire of Brussels.
 She joined the class of Marie Hallynck, assisted by Edmond Baert, Guy Danel and Sarah Dupriez.
 She obtained her Masters in cello there in 2013 with distinction.
-Passionate about historical interpretation and period instruments, she continued her studies in baroque cello with Hervé Douchy at the Royal Conservatory of Brussels and with Rainer Zipperling at the Lemmensinstituut Leuven.
+Passionate about historical interpretation and period instruments, she continued her studies in baroque cello with Hervé Douchy at the Royal Conservatoire of Brussels and with Rainer Zipperling at the Lemmensinstituut Leuven.
 Phyllis attended masterclasses in Amsterdam, at Job Ter Haar and to deepen her knowledge of the classical and romantic repertoire, she joined the Young Orchestra of the Abbaye aux Dames in Saintes, where she received advice from Ageet Zweistra, Hilary Metzger, Alessandro Moccia, Florence Malgoire and Emmanuel Balssa.
 With a particular interest in chamber music, she took lessons with Guy Danel, Muhiddin Dürrüoglu, Igor Semenoff, Vincent Hepp and Wibert Aerts on the 'modern' cello.
 On the baroque cello, she specializes with Makoto Akatsu, Erik Van Nevel, Herman Stinders, Frank Theuns, Piet Kuijken, Bernard Woltèche and Claire Chevallier.
-Currently, Phyllis teaches the cello and is part of several ensembles such as Il Gardellino, BachPlus, Orchestra Van Wassenaer and Musica Gloria.
-She is cellist with the Sonos Ensemble.
+Currently.
+Phyllis teaches the cello in different academies and works for several ensembles such as Il Gardellino, BachPlus, Orchestra Van Wassenaer, Musica Gloria and Sonos Ensemble.